piiblocker-coder/privacyshield/README.md

 * **Real-time detection** — PII highlighted as you type with color-coded underlines
 * **Smart masking dialog** — Critical data auto-protected, soft data is your choice
 * **Response unmasking** — Placeholders replaced back with your real data in AI responses
-* **Right-click mask** — Select any text → "Mask with PrivacyShield" for anything we miss
+* **Right-click mask** — Select any text → "Mask with PiiBlocker" for anything we miss
 * **Personal dictionary** — Teach it your name, project codenames, or any custom terms
 * **AES-256-GCM encryption** — Mapping data encrypted with ephemeral keys, never written to disk
 * **100% local processing** — No servers, no data collection, no analytics